markmoxon/revs-source-code-bbc-micro/README.md

 ![Screenshot of Revs on the BBC Micro](https://revs.bbcelite.com/images/github/Revs.png)

 This repository contains source code for Revs on the BBC Micro, with every single line documented and (for the most part) explained.
+It has been reconstructed by hand from a disassembly of the original game binaries.

 It is a companion to the [revs.bbcelite.com website](https://revs.bbcelite.com).